tiffany-lina/alu-shell/init_files_variables_and_expansions/README.md

 8-true_knowledge: Prints the result of 128 plus the value stored in TRUEKNOWLEDGE
 9-divide_and_rule: Prints the result of POWER divided by DIVIDE
 10-love_exponent_breath: Displays BREATH raised to the power of LOVE
+11-binary_to_decimal: Converts a number from base 2 (BINARY) to base 10